Calala Island: History

-During this period, the Spanish more aggressively attempted to influence the region, with the first contact from the Spanish in the region dating back to 1545.
-By the early 1600s, the Spanish controlled a large territory in the neighbouring countries, such as Nicaragua and Honduras.
-The French-pirate François l'Olonnais is known to have spent time on the Pearl Cays in the mid-1600s.
-He spoke of a natives who resided on the island at this time in history, referring to them as primitive, but also as cannibals.
+Calala Island is situated in an area known as the Moskito Coast.
 When the Treaty of Managua was signed in 1860 between the British and Nicaragua, Calala Island became a Nicaraguan island.

 Ecosystem

 The ecosystem on the island has a number of notable species, mainly seabirds and turtles.
 According to accounts from François l'Olonnais, parrots and monkeys were previously located in the Pearl Cays region.

 The critically endangered hawksbill sea turtle are often seen on the island and is part of a conservation effort to increase the numbers.
 Calala Island's owners and the Wildlife Conservation Society have increased nesting numbers considerably since the partnership began.
 It is estimated that nests on the island have increased significantly, with around 6000 eggs laid on the island by the Hawksbills each year.
 Laying season for the turtles is from May through to November, with hatchings taking place September through to February.

 Other islands species include the American yellow warbler, the white-necked puffbird, hummingbirds and the magnificent frigatebird.